Theatre

 Allison McDonell

-Allison is no stranger to the stage.
-Indeed, she honed her skills in Regional and New York theatre.
-In fact, her proudest achievement to date is her portrayal of Heavenly Critchfield in Tennessee Williams’ lost play Spring Storm at the Marin Theatre Company in Marin, CA. Tennessee was 26 when he wrote the play and Heavenly is a character not unlike Blanch DuBois and Maggie: manipulative, seductive, and of course, tragic.
+Allison’s proudest achievement to date is her portrayal of Heavenly Critchfield in Tennessee Williams’ lost play Spring Storm at the Marin Theatre Company in Marin, CA. Tennessee was 26 when he wrote the play and Heavenly is a character not unlike Blanche DuBois and Maggie: firey, manipulative, seductive, and of course, tragic.
 Allison got rave reviews in all the San Francisco papers as well as Variety and other national Trades.

 Allison has a BA in Anthropology from Harvard College.
 She studied acting with Bill Esper and many others.
-What took her from Anthropology to the stage goes as follows.
+What took her from Anthropology to the stage goes as follows…

 Allison was raised on the upper westside of Manhattan and began her acting career at age five doing industrials and print work.
 The jobs were the result of her big cheeks more than a sustained passion for the work as she was more interested in gymnastics.
 Her gymnastics team was lead by a Russian coach who was determined to get his girls to the Olympics.
-But at age ten, her mother assistant produced The Diary Of Anne Frank Off- Broadway starring Eli Wallach, Anne Jackson, and Allison’s cat, -Jennifer.
+But at age ten, her mother assistant produced The Diary Of Anne Frank Off-Broadway starring Eli Wallach, Anne Jackson, and Allison’s cat, -Jennifer.
 Allison saw the show almost every night on top of gymnastics practice and home work.
 Soon, she had a stint on the big stage in CUNY Purchase’s production of Dark Of The Moon.
 She quit gymnastics.
 (A couple teammates got on the Olympic team but she had other interests.)
 She was now hooked on dance and through high school and college choreographed, danced and directed a dance company.
-At Harvard Allison also taught Cambridge city kids dance and drama in a program called CITYSTEP.
-She also began doing musicals and suddenly her passion for the stage was re-ignited in full force .
+While at Harvard College, Allison taught Cambridge city kids dance and drama in a program called CITYSTEP.
+She also began doing musicals and suddenly her passion for the stage was re-ignited in full force.
 At Harvard, she finally found the courage to follow her dreams.

 Go To: VANITIES story line